Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties

 A drawback of using multiple concatenated shallow subnetworks is that the number of channels (i.e., the network's width) can only be expanded within the residual functions.
 The input and output dimension of all subnetworks has to be the same.
 To overcome this limitation, we lift the inverse problem $F \colon X \to X$ to a multichannel problem $\tilde{F} \colon X^M \to X^M$, $\tilde{F}(x_j)_k = F(x_j)$ for $j,k=1, ..., M$.
 Input and target images $z^\delta, x^\dagger \in X$ for training and evaluation of $\varphi_\theta$ are accordingly stacked to multichannel representations $(z^\delta, ..., z^\delta), (x^\dagger, ..., x^\dagger) \in X^M$.
 The mapping of the network's output back to the original space $X$ is simply implemented as a mean over all channels.
 Note that in this setting $\varphi_\theta$ is not an invertible mapping on $X$ but on $X^M$.

 To perform reconstruction training \eqref{eq:reconstruction_training}, the gradients of $\varphi_\theta^{-1}$ are required.
-We use the idea of deep equilibrium models \cite{bai_kolter_2019} to avoid the memory-intensive process of backpropagation through the potentially large number of fixed point iterations.
-This means that the derivative of the fixed point $x$ of
+We use the idea of deep equilibrium models \cite{bai_kolter_2019} to avoid the memory-intensive process of backpropagation through the potentially large number of fixed-point iterations.
+This means that the derivative of the solution $x$ of

-w.r.t.\ $\theta$ and $z$ is directly calculated via the implicit function theorem.
+with respect to $\theta$ and $z$ is directly calculated via the implicit function theorem.
 In \cite{Gilton2021DeepEA}, this technique has already been used for solving inverse problems to simulate an infinite number of layers in unrolled architectures.